7 Best State Parks To See the April 8, 2024 Solar Eclipse in Arkansas

 7. Pinnacle Mountain State Park

 With its proximity to Little Rock, Pinnacle Mountain is a great place to see the solar eclipse.
-Just imagine hiking to the top to watch the total eclipse.
-Talk about making memories for a lifetime.
+Imagine hiking to the top to watch the total eclipse—talk about making memories for a lifetime.

-There is no camping here, but with all the places to say in Little Rock, it’s the perfect place to watch the sky if you’re flying in for the event and want to stay in a hotel.
+There is no camping here, but with all the places to stay in Little Rock, it’s a good place to watch the sky if you’re flying in for the event.

 Be Sure to Have Proper Viewing Safety Gear